Opencontour/Opencontour_mousum/docs/MineDesignCoreModule.md

 - Drawing Window
 - Utility Menu
 - Layer Menu
+- View Settings
 - Message bar

 **Dropdown Menu:** A Dropdown Menu is located below the browser address bar.
-This menu is used to save and open files, configure display parameters, access design features, and access the Help Guide directly.
+This menu is used to save and open ﬁles, conﬁgure display parameters, access design features and 3D tools.
+There are also links to access the Help Guide directly.
 Refer to section [Dropdown Menu](#dropdown-menu) for more details.

-**Main Menu:** When a project is opened, the Main Menu appears at the top of the display window.
+**Main Menu:** When a project is opened, the green Main Menu button appear at the top of the display window.
 A project can be built using the layer drawing and editing tools available in this menu and running functions.

-**Drawing Window:** When a project is open, the Drawing Window is the top area of the display window and the location of the CAD design work.
+**Drawing Window:** When a project is open, the Drawing Window is the central area of the display window and the location of the CAD design work.
 When a project is opened, this section is initially empty until layers are added.

-**Utility Menu:** The Utility Menu enables users to make changes to **Project Settings**, **Project Properties**, **Scheduling**, **Scripts**, **Charts**, and **Reports**.
+**Utility Menu:** The Utility Menu enables users to make changes to **Project Settings**, **Project Properties**, **Scheduling**, **Scripts**, **Charts**,**Reports**,**Leach Model** and **Stacking**.
 These topics are described throughout this document in the order in which they occur procedurally.

 **Layer Menu:** The Layer Menu is used to edit individual layers.

 **Message bar:** The message bar is used to convey information such as coordinates, elevations, strike angles, wall angles, and distances to the user.

+**View Settings:** The View Settings portion is used to control what and how much information is displayed in the Drawing Window.
+Other uses include how contour projections are made.

-**Additional Option:**
+**Additional View Option:**

-- **Zoom in:** Press **+** button to zoom in.
+- **Zoom in:** Click the green **+** button to zoom in.
 This has the same effect as turning the mouse wheel.

-- **Zoom out:** Press **-** button to zoom out.
+- **Zoom out:** Click the green **-** button to zoom out.
 This has the same effect as turning the mouse wheel.

-- **Zoom bar:** This bar allows you to zoom in and out by sliding it up and down.
+- **Zoom bar:** This green bar allows you to zoom in and out by sliding it up and down.

   ![Image](/image/Additional_option.jpg)